okasi/skript-lang-scripts/README.md

 ## About
-Some skripts I've made/contributed to & used on my server https://www.planetminecraft.com/server/arneo-style-assasins-creed/
+Some skript lang scripts I've made/contributed to & used on my server https://www.planetminecraft.com/server/arneo-style-assasins-creed/